Our cemetery guidelines ensure peace and respect for all.

 6. WMP will not be responsible for any errors that occur from instructions placed by phone and will not be held liable for any error occurring from the lack of proper instructions as to the size of the casket or a vault provided by an outside vendor.
 The cemetery reserves the right to charge an equitable fee whenever additional labor costs result from such errors.

 7. Funerals/committals entering the cemetery will be under the supervision of assigned WMP staff who will work closely with the funeral home to best provide for the needs of the family of the deceased.
+WMP management reserves the right to allow or not allow certain services or request for services which are not specifically outlined in these rules.

 8. An outer burial container is required for all ground burial including both caskets and urns.